abarker/camel-snake-pep8/README.rst

 A recent version of Rope is recommended for Python 3 compatibility.

-The program is a single module, and can also be downloaded and run as ``python src/camel_snake_pep8.py``, provided the dependencies (colorama and rope) are installed.
+The program is a single module, and can also be downloaded and run directly as ``python camel_snake_pep8.py``, provided the dependencies (colorama and rope) are installed.

 Usage::